 The upper back should also be mobilised and any tension freed up.

 The key to correcting this type of posture lies in mobilising the pelvis.
 The angle at which the pelvis sits directly effects what is above and below it.
-Do also remember when trying to correct your posture, that it isn’t always easy to identify if the original problem was in the in another area, for example the lower back, and that effected the angle of the pelvis as a consequence.
+Do also remember when trying to correct your posture, that it isn’t always easy to identify if the original problem was in another area, for example the lower back, and that effected the angle of the pelvis as a consequence.
 Maybe the lower back muscles were to weak and couldn’t cope with the demands placed on them and therefore the brain worked out that if it shifted the angle of the pelvis it could transfer some of the load onto other more developed muscles.

 So the problem would seem, at the present time to be the pelvis not being in a neutral position, but always think about why this has come about.
 It is not essential to know the original cause, but it does provide a pathway to undo the problems caused.